 Create a vSphere Standard Switch to provide network connectivity for hosts, virtual machines, and to handle VMkernel traffic.
 Depending on the connection type that you want to create, you can create a new vSphere Standard Switch with a VMkernel adapter, only connect physical network adapters to the new switch, or create the switch with a virtual machine port group.

-- Under Manage select Networking, and select Virtual switches.
+- On the Configure tab, expand Networking and select Virtual switches.

 - Select a connection type for which you want to use the new standard switch and click Next.

 Option Description VMkernel Network Adapter Create a new VMkernel adapter to handle host management traffic, vMotion, network storage, fault tolerance, or vSAN traffic.
 Physical Network Adapter Add physical network adapters to an existing or a new standard switch.
 Virtual Machine Port Group for a Standard Switch Create a new port group for virtual machine networking.